-If the revised tariff rates and the terminalling fee had been implemented effective January 1, 1997, historical revenues, operating income, net income and Adjusted EBITDA would have been as follows for the periods presented.
-The revised tariff rates and terminalling fee were in effect during 2000.
-Therefore, no adjustment was necessary for the year ended December 31, 2000.
-The pro forma net income as adjusted and the pro forma net income as adjusted per limited partner unit is based on the pro forma ownership interest expected to be outstanding at the closing of the offering.
-The general partner interest is expected to be 2% and limited partners' interest is expected to be 98%, consisting of the 18,523,644 outstanding common and subordinated units.
-The amounts in the table below are unaudited and, except for per unit data, are in thousands
+If the revised tariff rates and the terminalling fee had been implemented effective January 1, 1997, historical revenues would have been as follows for the periods presented.
+The revised tariff rates and terminalling fee were in effect throughout 2000, therefore, no adjustment was necessary.
+The amounts in the table below are unaudited and are in thousands.